-The adversary can interact arbitrarily with these oracles and must output a token $\tau{\rm fin}^$ for session $(rid^,ppid^,ctx^,sid^)$ as a forgery.
-The adversary wins the game if $\tau{\rm fin}^$ is valid under ipk and the forgery is non-trivial, meaning it breaks any of the guarantees listed above, which are captured through dedicated winning conditions.
+The adversary can interact arbitrarily with these oracles and must output a forgery consisting of a valid token $\tau{fin}^$ for session $(rid^, ppid^, ctx^, sid^)$ that verifies under ipk.
+The adversary wins the game if this forgery is non-trivial, meaning it breaks any of the guarantees listed above, which are captured through dedicated winning conditions.

 Direct and Indirect Forgeries.
-First, note that whenever the honest IdP creates a token for a session identified through (uid, ctx, sid), these values are stored in Q{τ} .
-Thus, in the game, we check if the forgery is for $(\cdot, ctx^, sid^) \notin Q{\tau}$.
-If this occurs, \mathcal{A} has produced a token for a session never attested by the honest IdP and wins under condition 1 (Direct Forgery).
+First, note that whenever the honest IdP creates a token for a session identified through (uid, ctx, sid), these values are stored in $Q{\tau}$ .
+Thus, in the game, we check if the forgery is for $(\cdot, ctx^, sid^) \notin Q{\tau}$ .
+If this occurs, $\mathcal{A}$ has produced a token for a session never attested by the honest IdP and wins under condition 1 (Direct Forgery).

-The second category (Indirect Forgery) implies that the IdP did sign (ctx^ , sid^), but the blindly signed or derived values rid^ , $ppid^$ are inconsistent with the behavior of the other (honest) parties.
+The second category, an Indirect Forgery, means that the IdP did sign ( $ctx^$ , $sid^$ ), but the additionally blindly signed or derived values $rid^$ , $ppid^$ are inconsistent with the behavior of the other (honest) parties.
 This is captured under winning condition 2 and branches according to the properties we discussed earlier.
 In the following, we focus on Nym Correctness and refer to App.
 A for a detailed explanation of the RP Binding and Authentication properties.

 Nym Correctness.
 Despite the blind pseudonym computation, a corrupt user uid must not be able to derive a token for any pseudonym other than the one uniquely defined through F(uid, rid), where rid is the RP specified in the token.
-This is captured in Condition (a), where \mathcal{A} wins if $ppid^ \neq F(uid, rid^)$.
-This condition leverages the fact that the IdP receives uid as input, and we store sid, uid in Q{τ} whenever a token is generated.
-Therefore, when the adversary outputs $(rid^, ppid^, ctx^, sid^)$, we can look up uid in Q{τ} for sid^ and verify the correctness of the pseudonym for uid, rid^ .
-Recall that we already required F to produce unique pseudonyms, so this precisely defines the one pseudonym that is valid here, and \mathcal{A} wins if it can produce a valid token for any other pseudonym value.
+This is captured in Condition (a), where $\mathcal{A}$ wins if $ppid^ \neq F(uid, rid^)$ .
+This condition leverages the fact that the IdP receives uid as input, and we store sid, uid in $Q{\tau}$ whenever a token is generated.
+Therefore, when the adversary outputs (rid\, ppid\, ctx\, sid\), we can look up uid in $Q{\tau}$ for sid\ and verify the correctness of the pseudonym for uid, rid\.
+Recall that we already required F to produce unique pseudonyms, so this precisely defines the one pseudonym that is valid here, and $\mathcal{A}$ wins if it can produce a valid token for any other pseudonym value.

 Note that this property, together with the uniqueness requirement of F, ensures sybil-resistance.
-This prevents malicious users from exploiting pseudonymous authentication to create several identities towards a single RP, which was not guaranteed in [28].
+This prevents malicious users from exploiting pseudonymous authentication to create several identities towards a single RP, which was not guaranteed in [26].

 RP Binding & Authentication.
-The winning condition (b) for RP Binding I exploits that we know the intended rid when a session sid is started by an honest user through O.Alnit_U.
+The winning condition (b) for RP Binding I exploits that we know the intended rid when a session $sid^$ is started by an honest user through O.AlnitU.
 Thus, if the adversary outputs a token for any $rid^ \neq rid$ for such a session, it wins the game.
-For a session sid initiated by a corrupt user towards a corrupt RP, we never know the exact RP the user wants to authenticate to: \mathcal{A} invokes O. ARes{IdP} with adversarially chosen inputs auth and crid, both of which hide rid.
-Thus, our guarantees are weaker here and follow the spirit of one-more unforgeability: the adversary wins if it has previously "presented" a valid token for some rid to the Vf{RP} oracle, yet later outputs a token for the same sid^ but with $rid^ \neq rid$ as a forgery.
-Catching such a "double spending" attack is the reason why we have the Vf{RP} oracle: it runs purely on public values, but essentially asks the adversary to commit to one view and later output a contradicting one as its forgery (see App.
+For a session $sid^$ initiated by a corrupt user towards a corrupt RP, we never know the exact RP the user wants to authenticate to: $\mathcal{A}$ invokes O.AResIdP with adversarially chosen inputs auth and crid, both of which hide rid.
+Thus, our guarantees are weaker here and follow the spirit of one-more unforgeability: the adversary wins if it has previously "presented" a valid token for some rid to the VfRP oracle, yet later outputs a token for the same sid\ but with rid\ $\neq$ rid as a forgery.
+Catching such a "double" spending" attack is the reason why we have the VfRP oracle: it runs purely on public values, but essentially asks the adversary to commit to one view, and later output a contradicting one as it's forgery (see App.
 A for further explanation).